Internships in Animal Rescue, Shelter Operations, Veterinary Medicine and Wildlife Rehabilitation

 - Experience with animal care preferred.

 - We will look for the same qualities that we find in our volunteers: enthusiastic, mature, hardworking people who work with the overall team in an open and supportive manner.

 The Basics of Life

 - Public transportation is minimal – Jefferson Transit has one bus that runs past here and up to connecting buses and to Port Townsend 4 times daily, twice on Saturdays and does not run on Sundays.
-It is suggested that interns have their own vehicle for transportation.
+It is recommended that interns have their own vehicle for transportation.